 Once a rider has been internationally classified they receive an FEI Para Equestrian International Classification Identity Card (IPEC ID Card) describing their profile number, Grade and a list of compensating aids they are allowed to use in competition.

 This is the list of compensating aids I use:

 - Leather Handle

 - Velcro straps from girth to stirrup (www.equilibriumproducts.com)

 - Velcro on stirrups iron and slip-on bootie

 Dispensation Certificate: As a disabled rider I also compete in able-bodied competitions, competing under British Dressage rules, I have a dispensation certificate, which is a signed form from British Dressage that states certain allowances that can be made in order for me to compete on level terms with able-bodied riders.
 (These are the same compensating aids described above)

 How To Get On My Horse At Competitions

-I also have to have a platform to swing my legs on so that I am level with the horse, I use a small builder's platform which is the same height as Murphy and Solly.... ''C'mon Boys!!''
+I have to use a platform to swing my legs on so that I am level with the horse.

 My 7.5 t Horsebox, for longer journeys and overnight stays!
 His name is 'Vincent'